NodeMixaholic/Vuit-to-M3U-Demo/README.md

 # Vuit-to-M3U-Demo
-A demonstration on how to convert locals to m3u via Vuit.
+A demonstration on how to convert locals to m3u entries via Vuit.
 For educational and personal use only please.

 ## How to
 `./vuit-to-m3u-techdemo.sh stationId`